jupyterlab/frontends-team-compass/rfc/development-cycle.md

 **Milestone**: Don't touch this, it will be set automatically.

 **Branch base**: Normally don't touch this.
 However, if this PR is not meant for the latest release, but instead only for a backport to an older release, set the branch base to correspond to the branch you want to merge it against.
-For example if you have a fix only for the next 1.2.x release, but the latest SemVer release is 2.1.2, then use this label and set the base branch to `1.2.x`.
+For example if you have a fix only for the next 1.2.x release, but the latest SemVer release is 2.1.2, then set the base branch to `1.2.x`.

 ### Pull request merger